YulelogPagoda/azure-docs/articles/sentinel/connect-windows-firewall.md

 4. Select which data types you want to stream.
 5. Click **Install solution**.
-6. To use the relevant schema in Log Analytics for the Windows firewall, search for **SecurityEvent**.
+6. To use the relevant schema in Log Analytics for the Windows firewall, search for **WindowsFirewall**.

 ## Validate connectivity